haldean/resume/resume.md

 [http://haldean.org](http://haldean.org),
 [will.h.brown@gmail.com](mailto:will.h.brown@gmail.com),
 +61 4 5067 8907
-Recruitment offers without company details will be ignored.
+Recruitment offers without the name of the business will be ignored.

 <div class="column" markdown="1">